boyerst/capstone-react/README.md

 # Welcome to WMAT Tracks

-WMAT Tracks is for people who love to ride motorcycles off of the beaten path, especially on and around the (W)isconsin-(M)ichigan (A)deventure (T)rail.
-Come here to share or take route data for your next ride, or just browse and dream.
-It's a place to exchange .gpx files straight from or to your GPS.
+WMAT Tracks is for people who love to ride motorcycles off of the beaten path - especially on and around the Wisconsin-Michigan Adventure Trail(WMAT).
+Typically, riders are on their own when it comes to guided directions on these trails.
+Luckily, users can come here to share or grab the navigation data that will keep them on the right path.
+Its a place to exchange waypoints and/or .gpx files that are compatible with common GPS systems.

-It is a single page RESTful API that uses React.js, Python and a Flask framework.
+WMAT Tracks is a single page RESTful API that uses React.js, Python and a Flask framework.

 [Take a ride!](https://wmattracks.herokuapp.com/)